ankitaghorui/OpenLANE-workshop/README.md

 ## Introduction

-This project consists of a brief description of a five day workshop of Physical design using openLANE and Sky130 PDK.
+The file consists of a brief description of a five day workshop of Physical design using openLANE and Sky130 PDK.
+The following links can be used in the below mentioned order to install the necessary tools into your systems:

+Guide to vsdflow installation: https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/

+Guide OpenLANE/Sky130 Tool installation: https://www.udemy.com/course/vsd-a-complete-guide-to-install-openlane-and-sky130nm-pdk/

 ### About OpenLANE
-OpenLane is an open-source VLSI flow built around open-source tools.It consists of several components such as OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
+OpenLane is an open-source VLSI flow built around open-source tools.
+It consists of several components such as OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
 With openLANE we can have complete RTL to GDSII format without human intervention.

 ### SkyWater Open Source PDK
 The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources.
 We will be using Sky130 PDK for this project.